bsalehe/pipeline_canker_cherry/README.md

 ### Phase 3: Phage Analysis and Genomic Islands Identification
 The third phase is to identify genomic island regions and predicting availability of phages in the annotated sequences.
 Genomic islands identification is done by using islandPath DIMOB (https://github.com/brinkmanlab/islandpath) tool which is an integrated method of the islandviewer (https://www.pathogenomics.sfu.ca/islandviewer/browse/) tool.
 The script files 'genomicislands.sh', 'pipel ine_phase3_gi.sh' and 'pipeline_ref_genomes_GIs_prediction.sh' have been integrated in the pipeline to predict genomic island regions in each of the annotated sample sequences.
 The prediction of prophage is done by using phispy tool (https://github.com/linsalrob/PhiSpy).
 To work with the tool properly the LOCUS part of the gbk annotation files from prokka was modified using script files 'modify_locus_genbank.sh' and 'modify_locus_genbank.py'.
-The script 'phage_analysis.sh' is used to predict prophages and it was integrated in the pipeline with its script file named as 'pipeline_phase3_phage.sh'
+The script 'phage_analysis.sh' is used to predict prophages and it was integrated in the pipeline with its script files named 'pipeline_phase3_phage.sh' and 'pipeline_phase3_phage_ref_strains.sh'
+To run this pipeline phase please type `sbatch pipeline_phase3_phage.sh`, `sbatch pipeline_phase3_phage_ref_strains.sh`, `sbatch pipeline_phase3_gi.sh` and `sbatch pipeline_ref_genomes_GIs_prediction.sh`
+### Phase 4: Orthologoues analysis

 ## Pipeline Outputs
 There paths for pipeline outputs are: